-The Health Education and Training Institute (HETI) recognises that some applicants seeking prevocational training in NSW have extenuating circumstances that can limit their ability to work in one or more of the 15 training networks in NSW.
+The Health Education and Training Institute (HETI) recognises that some applicants seeking a prevocational training position may have extenuating circumstances that can limit their ability to work in one or more of the prevocational training networks in NSW.
 The circumstances may exist at the time of application or may develop after applications close.

-The criteria for applying to HETI for extenuating circumstances are limited to:
+The criteria for consideration of extenuating circumstances and change in personal circumstances are limited to:

-- The applicant having Major health problems requiring frequent and ongoing highly specialised treatment that is only available in certain locations, and/or
+- The applicant requires ongoing highly specialised medical treatment and/or

-- Separation of the applicant from a dependent during prevocational training that would have significant negative impacts on the functioning of the applicant and/or dependent.
+- Separation of the applicant from their dependent/s during prevocational training would have a significant negative impact on the functioning of the applicant and/or their dependents and/or

 Non-guaranteed applicants – priority categories 2 to 6